-

 SECTION 3.9 ANNUAL DUES AND FEES

-3.9.2 Dues must be waived by the Executive Committee under special circumstances.
+3.9.2 Dues may be waived by the Executive Committee under special circumstances.

 3.9.4 The Executive Committee may assess charges or fees for special events and activities.